 For us, just having low-impact dyes was not enough, we wanted the entire production process to be low-impact.
-That is why all our low-impact textiles are certified by the best sustainable standards in the world - GOTS and OEKO-TEX.
+That is why many of our low-impact textiles are certified by the best sustainable standards in the world - GOTS and OEKO-TEX.
 For both standards, chlorine bleaching is banned and the use of wastewater treatment facilities is mandatory.
 Our goal is to make buying eco and ethical products easy!

 Below are some examples of prohibited chemicals from the dye and the dyeing process.
 For more information about easy certification please visit our GOTS and OEKO-TEX pages.
 Remember we love questions, if you have any please reach out.

 - Chlorophenols (TeCP, PCP including their salts and esters)